Hickory Run Homestead

 Pawpaw are the largest native American fruit but they sure don't look like much.
 Kidney shaped and sized, their green skin hides the toothsome truth; a sweet creamy flesh that tastes like . . .
 Well, banana mixed with mango maybe?
 They are a member of the custard apple family and the only member to have strayed so far north.

-A natural understory tree, pawpaws grow twenty feet tall but can be trimmed smaller.
 They have large tropical looking leaves and a smooth gray elephant skin bark.
-When grown in full sun they are pyramid shaped and their leaves turn a lovely yellow in the fall.
-They are a good choice for a lawn tree provided they are not near hardscapes which would bruise the very perishable fruit when it falls.
+When grown in full sun they are pyramid shaped and their leaves turn a lovely yellow in the fall, making them a beautiful choice for a lawn tree provided they are not near hardscapes which would bruise the very perishable fruit when it falls.

 Share